abhishek-kumar-code/Redfish_Public/mockups/public-bladed-partitions/README.md

 ## These mocks use Redfish Composability.

 This service reports physically partitioned Systems within a MultiBlade Enclosure.
-Paritionable resources are reported and managed using redfish CompositionService.
+Partitionable resources are reported and managed using redfish CompositionService.
 Individual blades are reported as ResourceBlocks.

 Enclosure has 8 Blades and 2 Managers in redundant pair.